PHSKC-APDE/hyrule/example_workflow/_targets.md

 #> Establish _targets.R and _targets_r/targets/fixed-links.R.
 ```

+### Odds and Ends

 ## Evaluation and Cutoffs

+### Overview

 The ensemble produces match scores on a scale of 0 to 1.
 However,
 whether or not two records are a “match” is a binary value and therefore
 the scores must be discretized.
+The targets in this section compute some
+cross-validated results that are then combined together to estimate a
+cutpoint to maximize accuracy.

+### Targets

+#### Refit models with cross-validation

-To find a good cutoff point, 3 rounds of
+To find a good cutoff point, 3 rounds of 5-fold cross validation are
-5-fold cross validation are used.
-For each fold, the entire ensemble is
+used.
+For each fold, the entire ensemble is refit via
-refit via [`cv_refit`](R/cv_refit.R)(although the hyperparameters are
+[`cv_refit`](R/cv_refit.R)(although the hyperparameters are inherited
-inherited from the main model) on 4/5ths of the training data, and the
+from the main model) on 4/5ths of the training data, and the cutoff that
-cutoff that optimizes accuracy is computed.
+optimizes accuracy is computed. `cutoff_df` in combination with
+`tar_map` creates a series of targets with a `cv_co` prefix.

 ``` r
 i = 3